 E Mortgage Capital offers homeowners the possibility to refinance their current mortgage payments.
-Borrowers can choose hassle-free between the following benefits to refinancing their mortgage:
+Borrowers can choose hassle-free between the following benefits to refinancing their mortgage.
+The total finance charges may be higher over the life of the loan:

 Reduces their monthly repayments